dfardev/dfardev.github.io/_projects/Capstone/index.md

 ---
 layout: post
 title: D.R.I.V.R.
 (Driving Reality Interface in Virtual Reality)
 description: Ungergraduate Senior Capstone Project.
-Worked with a small team over the course of a 4 months to deliver a proof of concept software.
- Worked directly with a simulation company requesting simulation software that would allow truck drivers to remotely operate fleets of vehicles. the end result was created and demoed in Unity.
-I acted as the lead programmer/scripter and as the project lead.
+ Collaborated with a small team over a four-month period to develop a proof-of-concept simulation software for a client in the transportation industry.
+Worked directly with a simulation company seeking a system that would enable truck drivers to remotely operate fleets of vehicles.
+The final product was built and demonstrated in Unity.
+I functioned as both the project lead and lead Unity programmer, overseeing team coordination and development.
 skills:
   - Unity
   - 3D game scripting